EU Sanctions Against Russia: Current Status, Prospects, and Challenges

 Document Introduction

-This report is the latest policy brief published by the European Parliamentary Research Service (EPRS) in 2025, aiming to systematically assess the current status, effectiveness, and future challenges of the sanctions measures implemented by the EU in response to Russia's illegal full-scale invasion of Ukraine.
+This report is the latest policy brief published by the European Parliamentary Research Service (EPRS) in 2025.
+It aims to systematically assess the current status, effectiveness, and future challenges of the sanctions measures implemented by the European Union in response to Russia's illegal full-scale invasion of Ukraine.
 Based on official EU data, legislative texts, and research from international institutions, the report provides an authoritative overview and analysis of the 15 rounds of sanctions packages cumulatively introduced over the past three years, offering a crucial benchmark for understanding the core instruments of current European policy towards Russia.

-The report details two significant expansions of the EU sanctions system in 2024: first, a new sanctions regime established to address human rights violations and political repression within Russia; second, another new sanctions regime created to counter Russia's "hybrid attacks" in Europe and elsewhere (such as undermining democratic processes, cyber-attacks, instrumentalization of migration, etc.).
-Concurrently, the EU Directive (EU) 2024/1226, adopted in April 2024, for the first time requires all member states to criminalize violations and circumvention of EU sanctions and sets minimum penalty standards, aiming to address the uneven enforcement across member states and strengthen cross-border investigation and prosecution cooperation.
+The report details two significant expansions of the EU sanctions system in 2024: first, a new sanctions regime established targeting human rights violations and political repression within Russia; second, another new sanctions regime established to address Russian hybrid attacks in Europe and other regions (such as undermining democratic processes, cyber-attacks, instrumentalization of migration, etc.).
+Concurrently, the EU Directive (EU) 2024/1226, adopted in April 2024, for the first time requires all member states to criminalize violations and circumvention of EU sanctions and sets minimum penalty standards.
+This aims to address the uneven enforcement across member states and strengthen cross-border investigation and prosecution cooperation.

-Looking ahead to 2025, the report enumerates potential areas for strengthening the effectiveness of sanctions, including further reducing dependence on Russian liquefied natural gas (LNG) and pipeline gas, expanding the scope of import bans or increased tariffs (e.g., fertilizers, aluminum, nickel, etc.), enhancing the blockade of battlefield supplies flowing into Russia, and improving the centralization and consistency of sanctions enforcement within the EU (such as exploring the establishment of an institution similar to the US Office of Foreign Assets Control).
-The report also cites several European Parliament resolutions, reflecting the Parliament's ongoing calls for more severe sanctions (such as a comprehensive ban on Russian LNG and the confiscation of frozen Russian state assets for Ukraine's reconstruction).
+Looking ahead to 2025, the report lists potential areas for strengthening the effectiveness of sanctions.
+These include further reducing dependence on Russian liquefied natural gas (LNG) and pipeline gas, expanding import bans or increasing tariff coverage (e.g., fertilizers, aluminum, nickel), strengthening the blockade on battlefield materials flowing into Russia, and enhancing the centralization and consistency of sanctions enforcement within the EU (for example, exploring the establishment of an institution similar to the US Office of Foreign Assets Control).
+The report also cites several European Parliament resolutions, reflecting the Parliament's continued calls for stricter sanctions (such as a comprehensive ban on Russian LNG and the confiscation of frozen Russian state assets for Ukraine's reconstruction).

-This report integrates the latest trade data, legislative developments, and policy debates, serving as an indispensable professional reference for studying EU sanctions policy towards Russia, assessing its economic impact, and discerning the future trajectory of geopolitical dynamics.
+Integrating the latest trade data, legislative developments, and policy debates, this report is an indispensable professional reference for researching EU sanctions policy towards Russia, assessing its economic impact, and gaining insights into the future trajectory of geopolitical dynamics.